SuffolkLITLab/docassemble-CTLFinal/README.md

 Tester 4:

 Could you get to the point where instead of writing down the docket number and case name, you could just click on them and it take you to it?
-Bring in the hyperlink so they can see the page
+Bring in the link so they can see the page?

 Response:

 Yes!
 I was able to capture the links to each page with my regex but it returns a dead link.
-My experience with capturing the proper parts of the HTML was too limited to make it work in the time frame.
+My experience with capturing the proper parts of the HTML was too limited to make the links work in the time frame.
 I was so close.
 It would be helpful to allow the user to check that the case information presented matches with theirs by seeing the whole page.
-For example, I saw plenty case names that were the same, but had differnt docket numbers.
-It is definetly a needed feature.
+For example, I saw plenty case names that were the same, but had different docket numbers.
+It is definitely a needed feature.